tomxue/ReSampler/README.md

 **--minphase** use a minimum-phase FIR filter, instead of Linear-Phase

-**--relaxedLPF** (since v1.1.4) causes the lowpass filter to allow a small amount of aliasing, but at the same time, keep ringing to a minimum.
+**--relaxedLPF** (since v1.1.4) causes the lowpass filter to use a "late" cutoff frequency (95.45%), which will (theoretically) allow a small amount of aliasing, but at the same time, keep ringing to a minimum and maintain a good frequency response.

+**--steepLPF** (since v1.2.0) causes the lowpass filter to use a steeper cutoff (half the standard transition width).
+It avoids aliasing, but may result in more ringing.

 **--flacCompression  &lt;compressionlevel&gt;** sets the compression level for flac output files (between 0 and 8)

 **--vorbisQuality &lt;quality&gt;** sets the quality level for ogg vorbis output files (between -1 and 10)

 **--noClippingProtection** diables clipping protection (clipping protection is normally active by default)

 ## Supported Formats